CodeYourFuture/curriculum/content/induction/blocks/learning-as-community/index.md

 At Code Your Future, we learn as a **community.**

-In this session, we're going to describe how we harness our community to overcome obstacles and develop our understanding.
+In this session, we're going to describe how we harness our community to learn together.

 ### Resources

 The facilitator will use this presentation 👉 [Learning as a community presentation](https://miro.com/app/board/uXjVPy92Cu8=/)